 If you are interested in seismology, it is worth noting that Subukia is prone to minor tremors.
 The strongest one, which occurred several decades ago, had an intensity of 7.0 on the Richter scale.
 The earthquake, whose epicentre was in Laikipia, diverted River Subukia underground and interfered with boreholes.
-There were some tremors in the area around the shrine in 2008.
+There were some tremors in the area around the shrine last year.

 However, visitors need not worry about the earth movements during their trip to the sacred site.
 God is in charge.
 Some of the pilgrims believe that the water welling up from under the statue of the Virgin Mary has healing powers and this could be the reason why they carry empty bottles on their way to the shrine.
 The water flows for only a few metres from the statue before disappearing underground, probably to reappear several kilometres down the valley to irrigate lush plantations.